tkdevops-commit/digital-tools/README.md

 https://tkdevops-commit.github.io/StatAtlas/

-Can br used in conjunction with online design and content editing software like:
+Can be used in conjunction with online design and content editing software like:
 - Canva
 - Adobe
 - Social media graphics